Why do Japanese Have Difficulty Speaking English

 3. Be Patient and Encouraging:

 Understand that speaking a foreign language can be daunting.
 Show patience and encouragement.
-Nodding, smiling, and using gestures can make the conversation more comfortable and engaging.
+Nodding, smiling, and gestures can make the conversation more comfortable and engaging.

 4. Adapt to Japanese Pronunciation: